a traveler rejoices in front of a waterfall in iceland

 How to Photograph Iceland’s Waterfalls

 For something so spectacular, they’re amazingly ubiquitous throughout Iceland.
 We’re talking about awe-inspiring, mind-blowing, life-changing waterfalls.
-And while a single waterfall can be the subject of hours of photography, multiply that by 100 or maybe even 1000 based on the sheet number and diversity of waterfalls across this arctic island.
+And while a single waterfall can be the subject of hours of photography, multiply that by 100 or maybe even 1000 based on the sheer number and diversity of waterfalls across this arctic island.

 If you’re headed to Iceland on a photographic adventure, read up on my top tips for photographing waterfalls in Iceland.